 When a lot of coaches first start out in their business, they may work with clients in a few different ways.
 They do this to test out different ways to work with people.
 They keep testing until they find the best format.

-In this article I am reviewing the signature coaching program template I have used with great success.
+In this article, I am reviewing the signature coaching program template I have used with great success.

 What Is a Signature Coaching Program?

 A signature coaching program is the core offer of your business model through which you serve your clients and gain revenue.
-Typically a signature coaching program is structured in a group format, but many coaches signature programs are 1:1 before they transition to group.
+Typically a signature coaching program is structured in a group format, but many coaches signature programs are 1:1 before they transition to the group.

 There are different kinds of structures, outcomes, and investments for signature coaching programs.
 The key is developing a program that both meets your business vision and goals, as well as delivers results to your clients.